 In the meantime, don’t make mistakes that will screw up your DBA claim.
 First, don’t give a recorded or written statement.
 Second, don’t sign any forms from the DBA insurance company - including medical releases.
 Third, don’t hire a DBA lawyer just because they are close by you.
+In fact, I suggest you don't hire any lawyer at this point.
 You must make sure you hire the right DBA lawyer.
+I strongly suggest that you don't do any of these things until you first read my book.
 I explain the why’s for all of this in my book.

-My office represents more DBA clients than any law firm on the West Coast.
-We are one of the top three DBA law firms in the world.
+I've had one of the top three largest DBA law firms in the world that represents overseas civilian contractors.
 I wrote the book because I realized that so many folks were screwing up their DBA case before they ever called a lawyer.
 You don’t want to be that guy or gal.